 It is believed that it was used as a trench in the Mexican Revolutionary War due to its shot bells, exhibited in the “Wall of Bells” at the city’s entrance.

-One of the magical towns of the region, with great history and culture, it was an essential stage for the viceroyalty and the revolution of the Northeast.
+Candela is one of the most magical towns in the region, with great history and culture, it was an essential stage for the viceroyalty and the revolution of the Northeast.

 When visiting, you will not only soak in its history and culture, but you will also enjoy nature in its beautiful landscapes with rivers, mountains, and areas where you will discover caves.

-One of the best activities to do or places to visit are the hot springs where you can relax and forget about your daily routine.
+One of the best activities to do or places to visit is the hot springs where you can relax and forget about your daily routine.

 It is located only 70 km from Monclova and is a must-visit if you travel through the area, you will surely love it.